asocastro/banter-bot/README.md

 # TODO LIST
+STATUS: PENDING.
 A chatbot exclusively to respectfully banter with.
 A joint project with @Marcel. </br>
 Status: Pending